Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Methods

 \subsection{Inversion workflow}

-Based on the previous sections, the AII processing workflow proposed in this work can be divided into two parts: training of the Encoder and fine-tuning of the Inverter.
-First, we train the Encoder using all seismic trace records with the Reconstructor and Dimension Reducer, as shown in Figure~\ref{model}(a) and Algorithm~\ref{training encoder}.
-During the training of Dimension Reducer and Reconstructor via gradient descent, effective constraints are imposed on the encoder \citep{50}.
+Based on the previous sections, the AII processing workflow consists of two main stages: training the Encoder and fine-tuning the Inverter.
+In the first stage, the Encoder is trained using all available seismic trace records, with the Reconstructor and Dimension Reducer providing effective constraints, as illustrated in Figure~\ref{model}a and detailed in Algorithm~\ref{training encoder}.
+During this process, gradient descent is employed to optimize the Dimension Reducer and Reconstructor, thereby ensuring robust feature extraction by the Encoder \citep{50}.

-Second, the trained Encoder and a small number of labeled seismic traces are used to train the Inverter, which is the fine-tuning stage and is shown in Figure~\ref{model}(b) and Algorithm~\ref{fine-tuning inverter}.
+Second, the trained Encoder and a small number of labeled seismic traces are used to train the Inverter, which is the fine-tuning stage and is shown in Figure~\ref{model}b and Algorithm~\ref{fine-tuning inverter}.
 In AII tasks, well-logging data is typically scarce, and the seismic traces with well-logging data as the true acoustic impedance account for only 1$\%$ to 5$\%$ of the total seismic traces.
 By applying the trained Inverter and Encoder to all seismic traces, the AII work can be completed.
+During the training of the Encoder, we use the Adam optimizer for gradient descent with a learning rate of 0.001.
+Due to the large number of seismic traces and the relatively simple encoder structure, convergence is achieved in approximately 30 epochs.
+In the fine-tuning stage, due to the greater optimization difficulty of AII, we use a larger learning rate (0.01) and more epochs (1,000) for training the Inverter.

-In the next section, three most widely used open-source datasets are used for comparative experiments to verify the effectiveness and computational efficiency of the proposed Encoder-Inverter framework.
+In the next section, the three most widely used open-source datasets are used for comparative experiments to verify the effectiveness and computational efficiency of the proposed method.